oci-hpc/oci-openfoam-workshop/README.md

 	click File > Open > choose /mnt/volb/work/motorbike.foam
 	</pre>
 	<p></p>
 	4.4.
-Under the <b>Properties</b> pane on the left side of Paraview, select <b>Mesh Regions</b> to select everything, and then deselect the options that do not start with the string <b>motorBike_**.
-You can adjust the windows to make this section of the GUI easier to access e.g. by closing <b>PipeLine Browser</b> section by clicking <b>X**.
+Under the <b>Properties</b> pane on the left side of Paraview, select <b>Mesh Regions</b> to select everything, and then deselect the options that do not start with the string <b>motorBike_</b>.
+You can adjust the windows to make this section of the GUI easier to access e.g. by closing <b>PipeLine Browser</b> section by clicking <b>X</b>.
 	<p></p>
 	4.5.
 Click the green <b>Apply</b> button to render the motorbike image.
-If a window with a list of errors appears, titled <b>Output Messages**, you may close it.
+If a window with a list of errors appears, titled <b>Output Messages</b>, you may close it.
 	<p></p>
 	4.6.
 Use your mouse and its left-click button to manipulate the virtual motorbike that appears.